jmettraux/aachen/src/cag__talents.md

 : Once per scene, as an instant action, a successful attack against the character can be negated : As per · or a missed attack by the character can be made to succeed

-Skilled
+Skillful
-: Once per scene, as an instant action, a missed non-combat skill check can be turned into a success : TODO
+: Once per scene, as an instant action, a missed non-combat skill check can be turned into a success : As per · and the character has a +1 on checks for known skills (level 0 or better)

-Deceiving
+Deceitful
+: Once per scene, as an instant action, a missed _Sneak_ or _Convince_ check can be turned into a success : As per · and the character has a +1 on _Sneak_ and _Convince_ checks aimed at deception

+Intricate
+: May cast spells, has some _weave points_ to do so
+: May cast spells, has more _weave points_ (see Spellcasting section)

+<!-- </div.left-column> -->
+<!-- <div.right-column> -->

+Artful
 : TODO
 : TODO

-<!-- </div.left-column> -->
-<!-- <div.right-column> -->
+Sharp
+: TODO
+: TODO

+Vigorous
+: TODO
+: TODO

 Hardy 1
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 2
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 3
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 4
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 5
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 6
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 7
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 8
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 Hardy 9
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan

-Hardy 10
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan

-Hardy 11
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan

-Hardy 12
-: Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan : Advantage on Luck save lore ipsum nihil obstat pan kun pudding chan
+: Advantage on Luck save lore ipsum nihil obstat pan kun pudding : Advantage on Luck save lore ipsum nihil obstat pan kun pudding

 <!-- </div.right-column> -->
 <!-- </div.two-columns> -->